GaelAchardDeLaVente/VivoactiveWatcher/README.md

 # Vivoactive Watcher

 ## Goal
-Make an application that allows access and display of data from a Garmin device
+Make an application that allows access and display of data from a Garmin device.